papz/megabus-best-days/README.md

 [http://tutorials.jumpstartlab.com/topics/capybara/capybara_with_selenium_and_webkit.html]
 * xvfb-run [program ex. irb -I search.rb]

+Running with capybara-webkit
+for headless, use of simple capybara dsl and speed.
+Requirements:
+QtWebKit
+linux - sudo apt-get install libqt4-dev

 * currently providing basic searching with predefined locations due to mechanize library for ruby not being able to handle javascript on the page.